South Country Lifeline Secures School Year, Adds Oversight

 “This is not a bailout.
 It’s a rescue,” Murray stressed.
 “We allowed them to borrow against their own lottery funds.
 That was their money anyway.”

-Murray warned that failure to act could have resulted in the district defaulting on its debt, potentially driving borrowing costs dramatically higher in the future.
+Murray warned that failure to act could have resulted in the district defaulting on its debt, potentially driving borrowing costs dramatically higher in the future and creating ripple effects for years to come.

 “By doing this legislation, we saved the kids’ school year,” he said.
 “The kids will finish the school year, the teachers will get their paychecks, and they’ll keep operating through the end of the school year.”

-Assemblyman Joseph DeStefano said the legislation was carefully structured to provide relief while imposing long-term safeguards.
+Assemblyman Joseph DeStefano said the legislation was carefully structured to provide immediate relief while imposing strict long-term safeguards.

 “Transparency and accountability are non-negotiable,” DeStefano said.
 “The community deserves clear answers and consistent oversight going forward.”